 “I wanted to love Soft Tampons, but I have short fingers, and a long vaginal canal so it was really difficult for me to use these things.
 But, I gave the rest of the box to my friend and she love them though.”

 “I have a very heavy flow so I wasn’t sure if softtampons were going to work for me.
 However, I used a single one for 4 hours at the beach with no leaks.
 Also used for sex during my period, and neither my partner, nor I were able to feel it.
 Love this product!”

-- One of the few products that can be used for non-messy penetrative sex
+- One of the few products that can be used for mess-free penetrative sex

-- Most people find that they work well, even with a heavy flow
+- Most people find that Soft-Tampons work well, even with a heavy flow

 - Can be used for swimming or the sauna, without any embarrassing strings hanging out